actionschnitzel/PiGro-Aid-/README.md

 # New Additions
 :metal: install by just type the App-Name(It's very BETA, sometimes you have to click "INSTALL" 2 or 3 times
+:metal: Cheat Sheet Buddy*Alpha Version* (Yeah, finally there is a text editior attached to a terminal ....life never'll be the same xD)
 :metal: xfce4-wifi-fix(after install)
 :metal: Breeze&Arc Theme
 :metal: sources.list